una/personal-goals/ideas-and-misc/book-checklist.md

 - [x] Automate This: How Algorithms Came to Rule Our World -- Christopher Steiner :star:
 - [x] What If: Serious Scientific Answers to Absurd Hypothetical Questions -- Randall Munroe
 - [ ] Lean UX -- Jeff Gothelf
-- [x] Hitchhiker's Guide to the Galaxy -- Douglas Adams
+- [x] Hitchhiker's Guide to the Galaxy -- Douglas Adams :star:
 - [x] The Art of Asking (Autobiography of Amanda Palmer) -- Amanda Palmer

 ## June 2015
 - [x] Dataclysm: Who We Are (When We Think No One's Looking) -- Christian Rudder
+- [ ] No Place to Hide: Edward Snowden, the NSA, and the U.S. Surveillance State -- Glen Greenwald :star:
+- [x] Scope and Closures -- Kyle Simpson
+- [ ] The Social Animal -- David Brooks

 To-Read
 ---
 - [ ] City of Thieves -- David Benioff
 - [ ] Let's Explore Diabetes with Owls -- David Sedaris
 - [ ] The Girl with The Dragon Tattoo
-- [ ] No Place to Hide -- Glen Greenwald
 - [ ] The Drunken Botanist -- Amy Stewart
 - [ ] Decisive: How to Make Better Choices in Life and Work -- Chip Heath & Dan Heath
 - [ ] Alan Turing -- Andrew Hodges